-- 1.1.
-Piping standards define the piping materials to be used within JEA WTPs.
-A standard piping schedule is contained in Exhibit IX.1, which describes the type of pipe material to be used for each treatment process. - 1.2.
+- I.2.
 Test pressures shall be 1.5 times the maximum anticipated operating pressure for the pipe, such as pump shutoff head or peak surge pressure.
-Refer to the JEA's Water and Wastewater Standards Manual for specific pipe materials and construction standards. - 1.3.
+Refer to the JEA's Water and Wastewater Standards Manual for specific pipe materials and construction standards. - I.3.
 Above grade ductile iron piping shall have flanged joints.
-Below grade piping shall be restrained mechanical joint type. - 1.4.
+Below grade piping shall be restrained mechanical joint type. - I.4.
 Pipes for chemical service shall be rated and compatible for the specific chemical concentration and application. - 1.5.
 All above grade pipes that are 2.5-inch diameter or smaller and exposed to outside temperatures shall be insulated. - I.6.
 Pipes shall be labeled using Brady Snap-On labels or equal.